Proximal Renal Tubular Acidosis

 Who treats it?
 Its study falls to the nephrologist, and in minors to the pediatric nephrologist.
 If this condition is suspected in a child or adult, it is advisable to seek a specialized evaluation to confirm the origin of the imbalance.

-Specialties that treat proximal renal tubular acidosis
+Data on 49 doctors who treat proximal renal tubular acidosis

 Treatment by city